 An analytical understanding of our thinking helps us see the observer.
-Otherwise, the observer will stay in the background.
-Meditation allows us to experience the Observer directly.
+Otherwise, this level of awareness will stay hidden in the background.
+Meditation allows us to experience this pure state of awareness directly.
 Then, we can learn to bring this presence into waking consciousness.
 Both approaches will lead us to a magical experience.
 That’s when the real magic begins.

 “Harmony is our natural state of being, and so, when our energies become too stagnant, chaos is thrown into the mix to stimulate what will eventually result in balance and invite flow.
 The trick is to not let chaos trap or define you… simply allow it to create movement in the vehicle of your life so that you can snap your eyes open and take back control of the wheel.
 Do not lose yourself in the storm, instead, be the calm in the storm.” ― Alaric Hutchinson, Living Peace: Essential Teachings for Enriching Life

 The first step of this approach is understanding the components of the mind.
 As we mentioned before, the Ego is a necessary tool of consciousness connecting us to our bodies.
 It’s the home of our personality and instincts.
 These are the default tools of awareness.
 We need to learn to use them instead of letting them control the wheel of our presence.